pin

 Pet Friendly burglar alarm prices

-Assuming your installer is simply swapping standard PIRs for pet-tolerant PIRs, a pet friendly alarm should cost no more than a standard alarm.
+Assuming your installer is simply swapping standard PIRs for pet-tolerant PIRs, a pet friendly alarm should cost no more, or very little, than a standard alarm.
 Avoid any alarm company trying to tell you otherwise.
-Other factors, such as fitting different detector (glass break etc) may increase the price.
+At the very least, get a 2nd quote.
+Other factors, such as fitting different detectors (glass break, shock, door sensors etc) will increase the price.

 You can use our free cost calculator below to get a rough idea of how much a pet friendly alarm might cost you.
 Alternately if you want an accurate quote, use our quick quote form.